This page provides information on crossbow safety training and a summary of regulations on crossbow use.

 - WMU 8C in Monroe County

-- Junior big game hunters (age 14-15) may not use a crossbow to take a deer during the Youth Deer Hunt weekend (October 11 - 13, 2014).
+- Junior big game hunters (age 14-15) may not use a crossbow to take a deer during the Youth Deer Hunt weekend.
 Adult mentors who accompany a junior big game hunter on the Youth Deer Hunt weekend may not possess a crossbow (or firearm) while afield on those days.

 License Requirements: A hunting license is needed to use a crossbow to hunt small game species.
 A turkey permit is also required to hunt turkeys.
 All crossbow specifications remain in effect.